If you’re practicing in BC, you should be eligible to submit your Worksafe BC claims online via Teleplan.

 A couple of points to help make managing your WSBC claims easier.

 End dates are very important with WSBC claims.
 You can keep track of the end date on the main page of the claim.

-In the Patient’s insurance claim area (Patients > Billing > Claims), you can also…
+In the Patient’s insurance claim area (Patient Profile > Billing > Claims), you can also…